David and Goliath

 Forty days of silence

 Before David ever appears in the story, 1 Samuel spends real time establishing just how thoroughly the Philistine champion had paralyzed Israel's army.
-Goliath's size alone was intimidating: "His height was six cubits and a span" (1 Samuel 17:4, NIV) — by the most commonly cited ancient measurement, somewhere near nine and a half feet tall, armored head to foot.
+Goliath's size alone was intimidating: "His height was six cubits and a span" (1 Samuel 17:4, RSV-CE) — by the most commonly cited ancient measurement, somewhere near nine and a half feet tall, armored head to foot.
 Twice a day, for forty days, he walked out and repeated the same challenge, and twice a day the entire army of Israel, including its king, declined to answer him.
 That standoff — not the fight itself — is the part of the story that explains everything that follows.

 A dramatic baroque painting of the young David kneeling over the severed head of Goliath, tying a cord around his wrist.